-Throughout your three years of study with us, you will also be tutored by the Course Director.
+Throughout your studies with us, you will also be tutored by the Course Director.
 You will also be allocated different specialist tutors throughout the course depending on which module you are studying.
-They will conduct the assessments, provide feedback and online support which may include video tutorials via Microsoft Teams to monitor your progress and development.
+They will conduct the assessments, provide feedback and online support which will include video tutorials via Microsoft Teams to monitor your progress and development.